rylanmiller25/scraping/technical_plan.md

 # Summary

 This markdown file includes instructions and guidelines for a monthly comprehensive scraping project of all startups founded since January 2026, which we source from PitchBook.
 Taking the websites for each of these startups, this project involves scraping the text from the homepages of these websites at the beginning of each month.
 The eventual goal is to create a firm-month panel measuring changes in website text, firm-level entries and exits, and name changes.
 Since each month we will be pulling from PitchBook all startups founded since January 2026, the scraping will encapsulate both startups existing in that sample from the beginning as well as startups founded after the scraping project has begun.
+Additionally, this project will utilize Natural Language Processing (NLP) to quantify the similarity of a firm's website text from month to month, providing a robust measure of change over time.

 # Formatting and Final Scraping Output